-- Accuracy - Does answer match gold-labeled answer? - Often to "harsh" since an answer might be partially correct - Mean Reciprocal Rank (MRR) - For each questions, return a ranked list of M candidate answers. - Question score is 1/Rank of the first correct answer
+- Does the answer match gold-standard answer?
+Exact Match (1/0 binary score) - Often too "harsh", since an answer might be partially correct - Mean Reciprocal Rank (MRR) - For each questions, return a ranked list of m candidate answers. - Question score is 1/Rank of the first correct answer if the 1st answer is correct: 1.0 else if the 2nd answer is correct: 1/2 else if the 3rd answer is correct: 1/3 else if the m-th answer is correct: 1/m else: 0 (none of the m answers is correct)

-'''

-if 1st answer is correct: 1.0

-else if 2nd answer is correct: 1/2

-else if 3rd answer is correct: 1/3

-...

-else if M-th answer is correct: 1/M

-else: 0 (none of the M answers is correct)

-'''

-Take mean over scores for all N questions
+■ Take mean over scores for all n questions